Find an Orthodontist near you

 Claiming for orthodontic treatment is not much different to claiming for other extras you may be covered for, though it will differ slightly between providers.
 Firstly, you serve your 12-month waiting period, then you complete an ‘orthodontic treatment plan’ – a crucial step as you will need this to claim.

-After the plan is completed and you make your first orthodontic payment, retain your receipts, and ensure they have all the necessary detail on them to claim, such as patient and doctor name, the date and amount paid, and the dental item numbers being addressed.
-This can then be submitted to claim.
+After the plan is completed and you make your first orthodontic payment, retain your receipts, and ensure you have all the necessary details on them to make a claim.
+Such details will include a patient’s and orthodontist’s name, the date and amount paid, and the specific dental item numbers which reflect the specific procedures provided.
+This paperwork can then be submitted to claim.
 You may also be able to claim your rebate on the spot at your orthodontist’s office depending on your payment plan and if the practice has a HICAPS facility.

 What are the limits applied for orthodontic insurance?